-Italian rescue teams today suspended their search of the Costa Concordia, after the half-submerged cruise liner shifted in bad weather off the coast of Tuscany.
+Italian rescue teams today suspended their search of the Costa Concordia, after the half-submerged cruise liner shifted in bad weather off the coast of Tuscany, the Independent reported.

 Eleven bodies have so far been recovered, with another 20 passengers and crew still missing – and hopes fading of finding any more survivors.

 More on GlobalPost: As Costa Concordia shifts on rocks, Italy warns of environmental disaster (VIDEO)

 There are concerns the Costa Concordia, which ran aground off the island of Giglio late Friday night, may slip from its resting place on a ledge of rocks and sink even further, the BBC reported.